Rey2723/MyDOMLib/README.md

 #### Parameter(s):

 -`selection`:
   The HTML element you want to select.
-It can start with `.` when you want to select a class, `#` for when you wanat to select an ID, and use start with nothing if you are selecting elements.
+It can start with `.` when you want to select a class, `#` for when you want to select an ID, and use start with nothing if you are selecting elements.
   Example:
   ```html
 <!DOCTYPE html>